Posted on Leave a comment

 This way you can focus most of your time on your business but still make sure you get money to pay your bills.

-3. Research the market you are in.
+3. Research the crochet market

 4. Use social media.

 We’re so lucky we have social media to spread our message across continents.
-Use hashtag to describe what kind of work you do, follow and interact with other in the same field as yours and post consistently.
+Use hashtag to describe what kind of work you do, follow and interact with other crocheters in the same field as yours and post consistently.

 5. Define your brand.

-Find out why you are doing this and what your niche is – what is your talent?
-How can you help your customers?
-What makes you stand out from other people in the field?
 How are you working – what’s your inspiration, what kind of work do you like to do in that field?

 6. Work with other people.